quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 declares an abstract Event class ({{abstract-event}}) containing common fields, which all concrete events derive from.
 Concrete events are defined by event schema that declare a namespace, consisting of one or more categories, containing one or more related event types.
-For example, this document defines the `main` event schema structured as:
+For example, this document defines the `std` event schema structured as:

-* `main` namespace
+* `std` namespace
   * `generic` category
     * `error` event type
     * `warning` event type